process-project/iee/doc/api/policies.md

 `group`: A coma-separated list of group names.

-`access_methods`: A coma-separated list of access method names.
+`access_method`: A coma-separated list of access method names.

 If corresponding policies are found and deleted `204` status is returned.
 In case the resources for given parameters cannot be found a `400` status is returned.